rust-lang/book/second-edition/src/ch12-04-testing-the-librarys-functionality.md

 Next, we'll add functionality to check if the current line contains the query string.
 Luckily, strings have another helpful method named `contains` that does this for us!
-Add the `contains` method to the `search` function as shown in Listing 12-18:
+Add a call to the `contains` method to the `search` function as shown in Listing 12-18:

 <span class="filename">Filename: src/lib.rs</span>